hideki2k02/CryptoDot.JS/README.md

-# THIS PROJECT IS ABANDONED
+# THIS PROJECT IS ABANDONED (This page is also outdated, its just here as an "Archive")
 **Why did i abandon the project?**

 At the time i had several health issues, mental ones included unfortunately